What is the financial cost of education?

 University Money Guide

-It may be too late to consider saving or investing for your child who is off to University in September, would you be interested in a guide that I am compiling – Managing your student finances?
-Let me know and I will ensure you are sent a copy.
+It may be too late to consider saving or investing for your child who is off to University in September, would you be interested in a guide that I have compiled for students to manage their finances.

 If you hope your children are off to university in the future, you have a choice, you are 100% certain to retire and maybe a 60% chance your child will go to university – once you’re retirement planning is sorted, then consider the university fees.